Oliver Harriman Jr.

-Oliver Harriman Jr. (November 29, 1862 – August 14, 1940) was an American heir and stockbroker.
+Oliver Harriman Jr. (November 29, 1862 – August 14, 1940) was an American stockbroker and heir of the wealthy Harriman family.

 Early life

 Oliver Harriman Jr. was born on November 29, 1862, in New York City.
 His father, Oliver Harriman, was a dry goods businessman.
 His mother was Laura Low.
 He had four brothers and three sisters.

 Harriman attended Princeton University, where he was a member of the Ivy Club, and graduated in 1883.

 Career

 Harriman started his career at Winslow, Lanier & Co., an investment firm in New York City, where he worked from 1883 to 1888.
 He became a partner in Harriman & Co. in 1888.

 Harriman served on the board of directors of the Continental Trust Company of New York.

 Harriman served in the National Guard of New York from 1888 onward.
 He was a member of the University Club of New York, the Metropolitan Club, the Knickerbocker Club, the New York Yacht Club, and the Westchester Country Club.

 His wife became a philanthropist, serving as president of the National Conference on Legalizing Lotteries and the Camp Fire Girls.
 Additionally, she joined the Southern Women's Democratic Club.
 Her miniature portrait was done by Meave Thompson Gedney c.
 1900 for art collector Peter Marié.